jharwell/sierra/docs/src/matrix.rst

        later is required.

 SIERRA also supports multiple output formats for experimental outputs.
-If the format for your experimental outputs is not listed, see the :ref:`ln-sierra-tutorials` for how to add it via a plugin.
+If the format for your experimental outputs is not listed, see the :ref:`tutorials` for how to add it via a plugin.
 SIERRA currently only supports XML experimental inputs.

 .. list-table::
    :header-rows: 1